vbfox/blog/_drafts/more-fsharp-colors-in-terminal.md

 physical terminal did it with special [escape sequences][wikipedia] that are sent to the terminal but change it's behavior instead of being displayed.

 It is especially interesting as such terminals are becomming more present, even in the windows world.
-The excelent [ConEmu][conemu] support lot of the codes, the venerable `cmd.exe` can be told to interpret them (as we'll see later) and it'll even soon [gain True Color support too][windows10truecolor].
+[ConEmu][conemu] support a lot even if it's buggy, the venerable windows terminal can be told to interpret them (as we'll see later) and it'll even soon [gain True Color support too][windows10truecolor].

 Compatibility
 -------------

+If you're on windows, expect bugs everywhere but if you have a mac or a linux OS you're good.
+In more details :

-* On windows running [ConEmu][conemu] is the best you can do, there is a little trick to enable more than 16 colors but it's easy and need to be done only once per session.
-I'll explain how to do it from code in in [a dedicated paragraph](#conemu) but you can simply display one of the ConEmu sample file with `cmd /c type "%ConEmuBaseDir%\Addons\AnsiColors256.ans"` and it'll activate it.
+* On windows ConEmu is still the best you can do, it's buggy but usable.
+There is a little trick to enable more than 16 colors but it's easy and need to be done only once per session, I'll explain how to do it from code in in [a dedicated paragraph](#conemu) but you can simply display one of the ConEmu sample file with `cmd /c type "%ConEmuBaseDir%\Addons\AnsiColors256.ans"` and it'll activate it.
 * On macOS (Tested on sierra) the integrated terminal can display 256 colors without problems but will translate any True Color command to 16 colors, giving a very ugly result.
-But [iTerm2][iterm2] is free and seem to support everything I could send to it flawlessly.
+But [iTerm2][iterm2] is free works !
-* I didn't do any test on linux but most of these codes are xterm extensions so in case of problems, revert to xterm.
+* On linux the Gnome default terminal, XTerm and Konsole works flawlessly (XTerm adapt true color codes to 256 colors but it's algorithm is pretty good).
 * [Visual Studio Code][vscode] integrated terminal can do most of them and as the REPL provided by the [Ionide plugin][ionide] uses it we can use the F# REPL directly there.
-But **beware** the windows version of the VSCode terminal is pretty buggy at the moment and often completely break when control codes are sent.
+But **beware** the windows version of the VSCode terminal is pretty buggy at the moment and often completely break when control codes are sent (Well, resizing it is enough to break it, you don't need much 😁)

 Using F# to play with escape sequences
 --------------------------------------